Play the video below to watch a rock released into orbit over the Dirty Devil river (in Utah, USA), from the highway 95 bridge.

 The rock was in free-fall for about 4 seconds, so using high school physics, the height was probably about (1/2)(gravityAcceleration)(time)2 = (5)(4)2 = 80 meters.
 So the difference in radial distance (bridge elevation minus river) is about 80 meters.
 We want the difference in distance travelled by the bridge versus the river along their daily circlings of Earth, which would be 2π (bridge - river) = 2π (80) ~= 500 meters / day.
 The rock drop took 4 seconds, so the deflection would be the difference in bridge/river travel during that 4 seconds, ie., 4 / (24 * 60 * 60) * 500 m ~= 7/3 cm ~= 2.3 cm.
 That'd be at the equator.
 At the latitude of the bridge (~38°), we need to multiple by cos(38°), which is somewhere between cos(45°) ~= 0.7 and cos(30°) ~= 0.86, say 0.8, which gives 2.3 *0.8 ~= 1.8 cm deflection.
 So, for an 80 m drop, at latitude 38°, we guessed the deflection would be about 2 cm, eastward.

 When we got home, I looked into it further.
 I expected it'd be a fun trip down memory lane (high school physics), but more brain cells were exercised and stretched than anticipated.
-With the help of online course notes and web pages (referenced below), below is some of what I found out.
+With the help of online course notes and web pages (referenced at the bottom of this page), below is some of what I found out.
 I focus on what I thought was interesting and relevant to the rock dropping questions above.

 Fig 1.
 Bridge and falling rock as viewed from a non-rotating reference.
 Stop the animation if it gets tiresome.